status-im/nimbus-eth2/docs/the_nimbus_book/src/metrics-pretty-pictures.md

 Unfortunately, this simple method only offers one snapshot in time (you'll need to keep refreshing to see the data update) which means it's impossible to see a useful history of the metrics.
 In short, it's far from optimal from an information design point of view.

-In order to settle on a better solution, we'll need the help of two external libraries -- Prometheus and Grafana.
+In order to settle on a better solution, we'll need the help of two external projects -- Prometheus and Grafana.

 ## Prometheus and Grafana